 Born and raised in Kitchener, Ontario, Canada, Jose Colorado has gone on to have a successful professional career across the globe.
-To date, he has played in China, USA, Canada , Brazil and El Salvador, routinely putting up respectable scoring numbers in each stop.
+To date, he has played in China, USA, Canada, Brazil and El Salvador.

-As a former league all-star, two-time national scoring champion and former national team selection pool member, Colorado has made his mark throughout his professional career.
+As a former league all-star, 3x scoring champion and national team selection pool member, Jose has made his mark at the professional level.

 UNIVERSITY CAREER: QUEST UNIVERSITY (CLASS OF 2014)